 |June 1 through August 31||September 15|

-How should you calculate how much estimated tax to pay?
+How do you calculate your estimated taxes?
 You could either:

 - Pay the same amount in tax that you paid the previous year

 - Estimate what your business profit will be this year, and then base your payments on that amount